 “Today I personally believe that while Jesus came to open the door to God’s house, all human beings can walk through that door, whether they know about Jesus or not.
 Today I see it as my call to help every person claim his or her own way to God.”
 Henri Nouwen, Sabbatical Journey, pg.
 51.

 Does that sound like the same thing recorded in John’s gospel?
 “Jesus said to him, ‘I am the way, and the truth, and the life; no one comes to the Father except through Me.’”
 John 14:6 NASB (emphasis added).
-Please keep in mind that the writings and teachings of Henri Nouwen (recently deceased) have become prominent within evangelicalism, as evidenced later in this article (an evangelical seminary has provided a course on his writings).

 Table of Contents